bayselb/Snack-Shack/README.md

 # Test Island Example

-Welcome to the first every Community Island!
+Welcome to the Snack' Shack Community Island!

 Custom Scene file is found at `public/Scene.js`